A Magical Vintage Lampshade Flower Crown

 Soak the Netted Floral Foam Bricks

-First, soak the netted floral foam bricks by immersing them in water until they are completely saturated.
-Allow the bricks to absorb water for at least 10-15 minutes, ensuring that they are fully soaked.
-This will provide a water source for your fresh flowers and help them stay fresh for a longer duration.
+First, soak the netted floral foam bricks in water until completely saturated.
+Allow the bricks to absorb water for 10-15 minutes, ensuring they are fully soaked.
+This will provide a water source for your fresh flowers and help them stay fresh for longer.

 Prepare the Vintage Lampshade